Nail Technician School in Northern Virginia — AVI Career Training’s 150-Hour Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program

 Career changers.
 Working parents.
 Military spouses.
 Recent high school grads.
 People who can’t afford to put their lives on pause for two or four years.
 AVI was designed with you in mind.

-Financial aid is available.
+Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.
 The GI Bill® is accepted.
 The program is 150 hours — not 500.
 Talk to our admissions team and find out what a realistic path to licensure looks like for your schedule and situation.

 Program Curriculum — What You’ll Learn